Stephen Finney: Early life

 Stephen Finney was born on 8 September 1852 in Marylebone.
 He was educated at Clifton College and the Royal Indian Engineering College, Cooper's Hill.
 As well as rugby, Finney also played cricket at Clifton and was said to have been one of the school's finest players.

 Rugby union career

 Finney played his rugby in the 1870s in a newly found club close to his working area Crewe Britannia which was short lived, closing in the 1880s.
-Currently in that area from 1922 is the present Crewe & Nantwich R.U.F.C.
+Currently in that area from 1922 is the present Crewe & Nantwich RUFC.
 Before his days at Crewe Finney made his international debut on 5 February 1872 at The Oval in the England vs Scotland match.
 Of the two matches he played for his national side he was on the winning side on one occasions.
 He played his final match for England on 3 March 1873 at Hamilton Crescent, Glasgow in the Scotland vs England match.
 Of his prowess on the rugby field it was written after his death that "among those qualified to judge he is considered to have had no superior as a fearless and determined halfback".
+He also appeared with Calcutta FC, oldest rugby and football club in Asia.